wanghaiy2018/AC0499_2024/Papers/papers.md

 Large Language Models (LLMs) as Agents for Augmented Democracy,https://arxiv.org/pdf/2405.03452

+**More LLM  Agents**

 Dissociating language and thought in large language models: a cognitive perspective, https://arxiv.org/pdf/2301.06627

+The memory systems of the human brain and generative artificial intelligence, https://www.cell.com/action/showPdf?pii=S2405-8440%2824%2907996-9